crosstheages/public-data/patch-notes-blast.md

 - Inbox
   - Fixed a display issue on claimed currencies, not showing the proper icon.
   - Fixed an issue preventing you from opening mails once they have been claimed.
+- Profile
+  - Fixed a display issue on private profiles not hiding personalisation icons.

 ### Known issues
 - General